-210. Between 7 February and 3 March, the financial sector (from both state-invested banks, private banks and credit card companies) provided financial support directed at SMEs worth EUR 2.1 billion.

-211. On 4 March, the Ministry of SMEs and Start-ups announced its plan to provide support worth EUR 1.2 billion as supplementary budget, including the following measures:

-- An Emergency Fund, providing direct financial support to SMEs and self-employed, aimed at encouraging these firms to keep their employees; - Government guarantees, and insurance on loans. - Sanitary support for the reopening of SMEs that closed due to exposure to infected patients; - Encouraging brick-and-mortar shops to open their business online. - Simplification of procurement processes by limiting on-site inspections. - 212.
-Priority is given to regions that were affected the most. - 213.
-On 19 March the Government announced a further USD 39 billion package including: - Emergency financing for small businesses and other stimulus measures; - Loan guarantees for struggling small businesses with less than USD 78 000 in annual revenue to ensure they can easily and cheaply get access to credit.

-214. On 23 March, the government announced a further support package of USD 80 billion, with the following measures for SMEs:

-• The package includes KRW 29.1 trillion in loans to small- and medium-sized companies, while another KRW 20 trillion will be used to buy corporate bonds and commercial paper of companies facing a credit crunch.
+- 244. Between 7 February and 3 March, the financial sector (from both state-invested banks, private banks and credit card companies) provided financial support directed at SMEs worth EUR 2.1 billion. - 245.
+The Central Bank of Korea has gradually lowerd interest rates.
+On 17 March, the rate was lowered to 0.75% and on 28 May it was reduced to 0.5%. - 246.
+On 4 March, the Ministry of SMEs and Start-ups announced its plan to provide support worth EUR 1.2 billion as supplementary budget, including the following measures: - An Emergency Fund, providing direct financial support to SMEs and self-employed, aimed at encouraging these firms to keep their employees; - Government guarantees, and insurance on loans. - Sanitary support for the reopening of SMEs that closed due to exposure to infected patients; - Encouraging brick-and-mortar shops to open their business online. - Simplification of procurement processes by limiting on-site inspections. - 247.
+Priority is given to regions that were affected the most.
+358 - 248.
+On 19 March the Government announced a further USD 39 billion package including: - Emergency financing for small businesses and other stimulus measures; - Loan guarantees for struggling small businesses with less than USD 78 000 in annual revenue to ensure they can easily and cheaply get access to credit. - 249.
+On 23 March, the government announced a further support package of USD 80 billion, with the following measures for SMEs: - The package includes KRW 29.1 trillion in loans to small- and medium-sized companies, while another KRW 20 trillion will be used to buy corporate bonds and commercial paper of companies facing a credit crunch.